kubernetes101/kubecon2022/README.md

   # check application logs
   kubectl logs <pod name from above> -n imdb

-  # query our application's endpoint (this will fail)
+  # query our application's endpoint (this is expected to fail)
   http localhost:30080/healthz

   # apply our service yaml